Daargajedan/6i.menus/README.md

 ## To do

 - Check why and if scroll the content back up again when you open the dialog again
-- There are some typos :slightly_smiling_face:
+- There are some typos

 - Add icons to dialog buttons, and menu row items.
 ```